Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 Prostate cancer mainly has urinary symptoms, as you will see in this list.
 They are usually the earliest symptoms reported by patients.
 Others start adding up as the tumor becomes more extensive, especially after the disease spreads to distant organs.

 But let’s stay in early prostate cancer and list the top 5 warning signs.
-Some of them are not found in an early stage but are sometimes the first alarm sign that leads patients to the urologist office (3):
+Some of them do not occur in an early stage but are sometimes the first alarm sign that leads patients to the urologist office (3):

 1) A painful or burning sensation during urination or ejaculation

-This is typically known by doctors as dysuria.
+This is dysuria.
 It is a common symptom in a lower urinary tract infection.
 However, urinary infections in males are not as common as in females.

 Some patients neglect their urinary symptoms because they are not very severe.
 But their symptoms keep on becoming worse over time.
 If they do so at a slow rate, patients may even get used to the increasing severity.
 Thus, they do not report what they feel and may not know it is a sign of prostate cancer.